PrivadoVPN Review: Quick Expert Summary

 PrivadoVPN has industry-standard VPN security features, including 256-bit AES encryption, a kill switch, and a no-logs policy.
 It also comes with IPv6 and DNS leak protection and allows up to 10 connections, which makes PrivadoVPN a good option for people with a lot of devices or large households.

-While there are a lot of things I like about PrivadoVPN, it has many areas that need improvement — for example, PrivadoVPN is missing advanced security features like RAM-only servers and perfect forward secrecy, it doesn’t have any extra features like split-tunneling and an ad blocker, and it doesn’t work with a lot of streaming sites (including Netflix, Disney+, and HBO Go).
-Also, it takes 40+ seconds to connect to some PrivadoVPN servers (but the servers do work fine once you finally connect), and it lacks troubleshooting guides and some setup tutorials.
+While there are a lot of things I like about PrivadoVPN, it has many areas that need improvement — for example, PrivadoVPN is missing advanced security features like RAM-only servers and perfect forward secrecy, it doesn’t have extra features like a malware blocker, and it doesn’t work with a lot of streaming sites (including Hulu, Disney+, and Max).
+Also, it lacks detailed troubleshooting guides and some setup tutorials and doesn’t have live chat.

 PrivadoVPN has a decent free plan and paid monthly and yearly plans, and its yearly plan comes with a 30-day money-back guarantee.